Sachin Tendulkar: 2005–06: Dry spell

-2007 Cricket World Cup failure
+2007 Cricket World Cup

-During the preparation for the 2007 World Cup, Tendulkar's attitude was criticized by Indian team coach Greg Chappell.
-Chappell reportedly felt that Tendulkar would be more useful down the order.
-In contrast, the latter felt that he would be better off opening the innings, the role he had played for most of his career.
+During the preparation for the 2007 World Cup, Tendulkar's attitude was criticised by Indian coach Greg Chappell.
+Chappell reportedly felt that Tendulkar would be more useful down the order, while Tendulkar felt that he would be better off opening the innings, the role he had played for most of his career.
 Chappell also believed that Tendulkar's repeated failures were hurting the team's chances.
 In a rare show of emotion, Tendulkar hit out at the comments attributed to Chappell by pointing out that no coach had ever suggested his attitude towards cricket was incorrect.
 On 7 April 2007, the Board of Control for Cricket in India issued a notice to Tendulkar asking for an explanation for his comments made to the media.
 Chappell subsequently resigned as coach but said that this affair had no bearing on his decision and that he and Tendulkar were on good terms.

 At the World Cup in the West Indies, Tendulkar and the Indian cricket team led by Rahul Dravid had a dismal campaign.
 Tendulkar, who was pushed to bat lower down the order had scores of 7 against Bangladesh, 57 not out against Bermuda and 0 against Sri Lanka.
 As a result, former Australian captain Ian Chappell, brother of Greg, called for Tendulkar to retire in his newspaper column.

 After the loss against Bangladesh and Sri Lanka, Tendulkar suffered depression and thought to retire from cricket, but Viv Richards and Ajit Tendulkar stopped him.
-According to Sachin, 23 March 2007, the loss against minnows Bangladesh is one of the worst days of his cricketing career.
+According to Tendulkar, 23 March 2007, the loss against Bangladesh is one of the worst days of his cricketing career.